Click for video transcription

 It just means we're making compost from organic materials, without any added chemicals or genetically-modified ingredients or manure from animals that have received drugs, etc.

-Since compost is a complex community of living organisms, we really are growing it, just like we grow peas or lettuce or dahlias.
+Since compost is a complex community of living organisms, we kind of are 'growing' it just like we grow cucumbers or raspberries.

 Generally speaking, almost anything that was once alive can go in when making a compost bin.

-I avoid pernicious weeds like quack grass and bindweed, which might survive the organic composting process and spread around my garden.
-Other weeds are okay.
+I avoid pernicious weeds like quack grass and bindweed, which might survive the organic composting process and spread around my garden, but other weeds are okay and just add to the nutrition.

 You might also want to think about whether there are any large critters in your area who would enjoy eating your compost pile (rats, raccoons, bears...), and either avoid putting in materials that will attract them or build a bin they can't get into.